Improving diagnostic performance to reduce harm, improve health outcomes and save lives.

 “Improving the diagnostic process is not only possible, it also represents a moral, professional and public health imperative.”

 While much of the early attention and work in this field has been focused on avoiding diagnostic errors and their resulting harms, we advocate for a new emphasis and framing around the concept of diagnostic excellence.
 Achieving excellence in diagnosis goes beyond avoiding errors and includes consideration of cost, timeliness and patient convenience.
 Designing an optimal diagnostic process will require a careful balancing among these competing demands.

-Our work to improve diagnostic performance will focus on three clinical categories – cardiovascular events, infections and cancers.
+Our work to improve diagnostic performance will focus on three clinical categories – acute vascular events, infections and cancers.
 We chose these health conditions as they are responsible for a disproportionate share of serious harm and preventable death because of sub-optimal diagnosis.
 These conditions are a starting point, and we hope that in the coming years other conditions and categories of diseases will benefit from the work we and our grantees do in this field.

 As we embark on this work, our primary strategy is to strengthen accountability for diagnostic excellence by helping to develop and validate new measures for diagnostic performance.
 We start with this infrastructure because our health care systems are unable to systemically measure diagnostic performance in real time, which limits the ability to quantify performance and guide improvements.
 As the adage goes, “you can’t improve what you can’t measure.”

 In addition, we will look at opportunities to support growth and capacity of the field – preparing leaders dedicated to working on the issue of diagnostic excellence.
 And, we will assess the potential for new technologies to improve diagnostic performance, working to both minimize barriers for innovation and advocate for the safe and responsible deployment of these technologies.